top of page

 PPT101: Creating a custom color palette in PowerPoint

-Let’s take a look at this feature, and some of the many ways it can improve your next PowerPoint presentation.
+Let’s take a look at this essential feature, and some of the many ways it can improve your next PowerPoint presentation.

 On Color Theory